The Option Value of Contract Duration: Evidence from the U.S. Timber Market: Counterfactual

-Next, we quantify how the aforementioned effects of longer consumption duration on buyers' value affect sellers' revenue.
-To compute the expected revenue for sellers in auctions, we derive bidding functions by following \cite{hubbard2013using}.
-Interested readers can refer to Appendix \ref{sec:appendix} for more details about how to compute the bidding function.
-Table \ref{tb:counterfactual_winning_price_symmetric} and \ref{tb:counterfactual_winning_price_asymmetric} display the expected revenue for each combination of tract size, auction format, participants, and consumption periods for each symmetric and asymmetric auction, respectively.
-In these tables, S refers to a sawmill, while L denotes a logger.
-For instance, (S, L) captures the competition where one sawmill and one logger compete.
-In Table \ref{tb:counterfactual_winning_price_symmetric}, I do not compute revenues in the sealed bid format, as the revenue equivalence theorem holds in symmetric auctions.
+Next, we combine the simulated continuation values from Section \ref{subsec:counterfactual_continuation_value} with the estimated auction primitives to quantify how contract duration affects transaction prices.
+We consider scenarios that vary tract size, bidder composition (and counts), and contract length.

-Our counterfactual analyses in Table \ref{tb:counterfactual_winning_price_symmetric} indicate that extending the consumption periods—from, for example, 4 to 16 quarters—consistently increases expected revenues in symmetric settings.
-In Table 8, panel (a), with two identical Sawmills (S,S) operating under a small tract, revenue rises from approximately 152.8 at 4 quarters to about 290.4 at 16 quarters, a gain of roughly 90\%.
-Similarly, for two-logger case (L,L) in Table \ref{tb:counterfactual_winning_price_symmetric}, panel (a), revenue grows from about 73.7 to 84.1, an increase of about 14\%.
-Although the magnitude differs by bidder type, the central insight remains: providing buyers more temporal flexibility to align consumption timing with market conditions generally elevates their willingness-to-pay, thereby increasing revenues.
+Table \ref{tb:counterfactual_winning_price_symmetric} shows that lengthening the contract duration—for example, from 12 to 16 quarters (three to four years)—raises expected revenue in symmetric environments.
+With two identical sawmills bidding on a small tract (panel (a)), revenue climbs from roughly 103.17 thousand dollars at 12 quarters to 112.78 at 16 quarters (+9.3\%).
+Even for the two-logger case, revenue increases from 30.59 to 31.13 (+1.8\%).
+The magnitudes differ across bidder types, but the mechanism is the same: additional time lets buyers better align harvesting with market conditions, which raises WTP.

-Although extending the consumption periods boosts revenues, intensifying competition among symmetric bidders can attenuate the relative growth rate.
-To see this, compare the (S,S) configuration (two identical Sawmill bidders) against the (S,S,S) configuration (three identical Sawmill bidders) in Table \ref{tb:counterfactual_winning_price_symmetric}, panel (a).
-With (S,S), extending the consumption periods from 4 to 16 quarters increases revenues by about 90\% (from approximately 152.8 to 290.4).
-In contrast, adding an additional Sawmill to create (S,S,S) still raises revenues substantially—from about 165.9 at 4 quarters to roughly 308.5 at 16 quarters—but the percentage increase (approximately 86\%) is slightly lower.
-In other words, when competition becomes more intense, much of the product’s value is already capitalized at shorter horizons due to aggressive bidding among identical, high-type participants.
-The incremental advantage of extended consumption windows, while still present, yields relatively smaller percentage gains because the heightened competitive pressure already elevates the baseline (4-quarter) revenue level.

-When bidders are not symmetric—such as in combinations of sawmills (S) and loggers (L)—the general patterns observed in the symmetric scenarios do not directly apply.
-In these settings, the revenue equivalence theorem does not hold, and the choice between sealed-bid and oral auctions becomes more consequential.
-A key observation is that loggers typically exhibit a weaker incremental valuation from longer consumption periods relative to sawmills.
-This asymmetry in valuation growth under extended horizons affects how each auction format translates underlying valuations into final revenues.
-Table \ref{tb:counterfactual_winning_price_asymmetric} presents these asymmetric conditions.